dbrg77/beautiful-jekyll/_posts/2018-07-13-project-scg-lib-structs.md

 ![](/img/schematic_view_of_libraries.png)

 It is very clear and very helpful, but my main problem with this kind of schematic view is that it often ommits many important details and does not help with troubleshooting.
-From my own experience, when I to try a new scRNA-seq method, most likely I will fail in the first few attempts.
+From my own experience, when I try a new scRNA-seq method, most likely I will fail in the first few attempts.
 After getting the sequencing data, I often use `grep` to have a look at the sequences from the fastq files, and `grep` is pretty good for troubleshooting genomic experiments.
 However, I still have a few things that I need to figure out:

 - What are the adapter sequences to `grep`? i.e. the grey bar in the figure above.
 - Since DNA is double stranded, should I `grep` the adapter sequences as they are, or should I do the reverse complement?